livMatS/RDM-Wiki-public/rdm/dtool/src/030_cli/005_quick_start.md

 Above, you see a *UUID* `055e2506-6723-45bd-a3f3-1a69e318ec87` assigned to the freshly created dataset.
 This is an important concept.
-No matter how your dataset is stored, how its moved around, or how many copies of it are created, this *Universally Unique IDentifier* will stay with your dataset over its whole lifetime.
+No matter how your dataset is stored, how it's moved around, or how many copies of it are created, this *Universally Unique IDentifier* will stay with your dataset over its whole lifetime.
 No other dataset will ever own the same UUID.
 It hence serves as a [persistent identifier](https://en.wikipedia.org/wiki/Persistent_identifier), an important building block for implementing the [FAIR principles](https://doi.org/10.1038/sdata.2016.18) [^1].